 Traditional Assessment of Wellness:

-The eight dimensions of holistic health addressed by the TAW have ancient historical origins.
-They were mentioned by the Arabian philosopher Zoroaster over 2500 years ago, 2100 years ago by Plato in Greece, and 1600 years ago by Christian and Moslem philosophers along the Nile River in Egypt.
-Interest in these issues in the Western world grew in 620 A.D. when Pope Gregory first catalogued the “seven deadly sins.”
-These are seven of the eight areas of health-relevant attitudes and behaviors measured by the TAW.
-Under the supervision of Paul Meehl (former American Psychological Association president and author of the MMPI K scale), Dr. William Backus did his doctoral thesis at the University of Minnesota on a personality test he constructed to measure the seven deadly sins, the “Sinful Attitudes Inventory”.
+Under the supervision of Paul Meehl, former APA president and author of the MMPI K scale, William Backus did his doctoral thesis at the University of Minnesota on a personality test he constructed to measure the seven unhealthy traits (deadly sins).
 He gave it along with the MMPI to a large sample of college students, psychiatric outpatients, and psychiatric inpatients.
-This research showed widespread and statistically significant correlations between these attitudes and mental health.
+This research showed widespread and statistically significant negative correlations between these moral attitudes and mental health.
+Apparently, sinning makes you sick, and psychological illness makes you sin.

-Dr. Backus decided not to publish his test because of its religious connotations.
-But he did encourage and assist me in the publication of my own test in 1981, the Character Assessment Scale (CAS).
-The CAS focused on positives that were taught in public school (character) alongside negatives that were taught in church (sin).
-It was normed on people from all 50 states and all seven Canadian provinces.
-The foundational research establishing its norms, reliability, and correlative validity was accepted by the American Psychological Association , and 5000 copies of the this test were sold across five continents of the world.
-It also measured the eighth issue of honesty, which allowed it to have a lie scale to correct for the tendency to see and present oneself in a favorable light.
+When he decided not to publish his test because of its religious intonations, Dr. Backus did encourage and assist Dr. Schmidt in the publication of the Character Assessment Scale in 1981.
+The CAS was normed on people from all 50 states and all seven Canadian provinces.
+The foundational research establishing its norms, reliability, and correlative validity was accepted by the American Psychological Association, and 5000 copies of the this test were sold across five continents of the world.
+It also measured the issue of honesty, which allowed it to have a lie scale to correct for the tendency to see and present oneself in a favorable light.
 Ten demographic variables were studied along with these eight dimensions of holistic health, and once again, they were significantly correlated with various demographics.
-Now I have taken 80 of the best items from the true-false CAS, and modernized them with a Likert-scale format.
-I have been using this instrument in my private practice, and revising the norms as I go.

-An IT team is now working to make the TAW available soon here through this site.
-Presuming 10 seconds per item, it will take about 15 minutes to complete.
-People submitting their answers will be asked to give thirteen pieces of non-identifying demographic information for the purposes of research: gender identity, age category, relational status, educational level, geographical area, type of occupation, income level, political views, physical health, mental health, relational health, spiritual health, and if they want norms for their particular group, the group they are in which is taking this test.
-These were roughly the same demographics that were collected in the foundational research for the CAS, so they will allow confirmation and elaboration of those earlier findings indicating which lifestyles and demographic groups are associated with which types of holistic wellness and dysfunction.
-For the welfare of the general public, the test will remain free, and for its education, the findings from the ongoing research will be diversely published.
+Now the scale descriptions and best items from the CAS have been used to compose the 90 items of the new Likert scale instrument called the Traditional Assessment of Wellness.
+The TAW has been and will soon again be available online.
+It takes roughly 15-20 minutes to complete.
+People submitting their answers do so anonymously, and receive printable results sent to whatever email they submit.
+They are also asked to give 14 pieces of non-identifying demographic information for the purposes of research: gender identity, age category, relational status, geographical area, type of occupation, educational level, income level, political views, religion, physical health, relational health, mental health, spiritual health, and email address(es) to which results are to be sent.
+These demographics were roughly the same ones that were collected in the foundational research for the CAS, so they allow confirmation and elaboration of those earlier findings.
+This research indicates which lifestyles and demographic groups are associated with which types of holistic wellness and dysfunction.
+To serve the general public, the test will remain free, and the findings from the ongoing research will be diversely published.

 18-25, 26-35, 36-45, 46-55, 56-65, 66-75, and 76+